 Vampires in this setting have Super Senses to the point of being able to detect people with terminal diseases, so if they want to avoid hurting people it's easy for them to avoid people who have long, full lives ahead of them.
-Coping to the change is hard for Jody and Tommy, but that's just because of the "bursting into flames in sunlight" thing.
+Coping with the change is hard for Jody and Tommy, but that's just because of the "bursting into flames in sunlight" thing.

 Vampires in the The Saga of Darren Shan are brave, follow a strict moral code, and don't kill the people they feed on.
 The Vampaneze, on the other hand, cannot be definitively labelled as 'friendly' or 'otherwise'.